Skip to the content.

 Using es-fetch-api, better readability, better maintainability:

-import { getApi } from "es-fetch-api";
+import { getApi, json, POST } from "es-fetch-api";

 import { getToken } from 'token-helper'